AdaCore/gnatcoverage/testsuite/Qualif/Ada/stmt/Robustness/Homonyms/tc.rst

-**subprogram overloading does not affect coverage**

-Check that coverage is not affected by the presence of subprogram oveloading.
+**Exercise SC with subprogram overloading**

+Check that different, overloaded versions of a subprogram are processed correctly as distinct subprograms despite having the same name.
 Check different levels of nesting.